 Since the launch of the Department of Biomedical Engineering, student interest and enrollment has grown at a remarkable pace.
 We have nearly quadrupled our initial enrollment since the program's inception, and we anticipate a continued increase in our student body for the forseeable future.

 Biomedical Engineering at the University at Buffalo attracts a bright and dedicated student population.
-Based on Freshman admissions data*, 89% of our incoming students have an average high school GPA of 90 or better and 80% of our students scored 1200 or better on the SATs.
-For students whose school's report a class ranking, over 45% of our students were in the top ten percent of their graduating class.
+Based on Freshman admissions data*, 89 percent of our incoming students have an average high school GPA of 90 or better and 80 percent of our students scored 1200 or better on the SATs.
+For students whose schools report a class ranking, over 45 percent of our students were in the top ten percent of their graduating class.

-Our students maintain a strong academic mindset once they enter the program; over 20% of Biomedical Engineering students are a part of the Honors College (students in the Honors College represent the top 10% of incoming freshmen), and over two thirds of our students maintain a GPA of 3.0 or better.
+Our students maintain a strong academic mindset once they enter the program; over 20 percent of Biomedical Engineering students are a part of the Honors College (students in the Honors College represent the top 10 percent of incoming freshmen), and over two thirds of our students maintain a GPA of 3.0 or better.